deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 Perhaps the process will die if I restart my machine?
 I restart and I get instantly rick-rolled.
 I restart one more time to be sure it was not a coincidence again it happens.
 The process must restart itself automatically on login.

-I check my login items with system preferences.
+I go to system preferences to check my login items.
 They look normal - just `iTunes Helper` and our colleague Paul's excellent [`Trailer.app`](https://ptsochantaris.github.io/trailer/).
 However I notice that Docker and Postgres have restarted but are not in the list.
 I research how they do it and it turns out there is another way.
 A folder called [`LaunchAgents`](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
 A quick scan and I find `com.lock.yo.screen.plist`.

 ```
 <?xml version="1.0" encoding="UTF-8"?>